by Bill McBride on 8/10/2016 10:11:00 AM

 Click on graph for larger image.

-Quits were down in June, and quits are up about 1% year-over-year.
+Quits are up 6% year-over-year.
 These are voluntary separations. (see light blue columns at bottom of graph for trend for "quits").